Kashmiri Rajma Curry

 Secure the lid of the instant pot.

-Press PRESSURE COOK and set the timer to 15 minutes.
+Press PRESSURE COOK and set the timer to 15 minutes at high pressure.

 Once the timer goes off, let the pressure release naturally for 10 minutes.